slowproj/slowdash/docs/ControlsScript.md

     ctrl.stream('V0', V0)   # pushing to consumers
     ctrl.sleep(1)
 ```
-The types of values that can be streamed include numeric, string, dict, Python dataclass, SlowPy Node, SlowPy Data Element (histogram etc), and Matplotlib Figure (described below).
+The types of values that can be streamed include numeric, string, dict, Python dataclass, SlowPy Control Node, and SlowPy Data Element (histogram etc).

 ## Matplotlib Integration
-Instances of Matplotlib Figure can be directly pushed to SlowDash layouts.
+Instances of Matplotlib Figure can be directly streamed to SlowDash layouts without modifying the scripts.
 ```python
 import matplotlib.pyplot as plt